 Just as marketers and sales teams keep up with key performance indicators (KPIs), it’s important for employers to monitor how their recruitment efforts are doing by looking at the data.
-Paying attention to your recruiting metrics can help you make the necessary adjustments to your hiring process to optimize your recruitment funnel from start to finish.
+Learning how to track your recruiting metrics can help you make the necessary adjustments to your hiring process to optimize your recruitment funnel from start to finish.

 This means an improved ability to hire the right people quickly.